 Navattic lets you build interactive demos via its no-code interface by cloning your application and enabling you to take screenshots of how you interact with it.

-Although this is useful if you need to showcase very complex products and features, taking screenshots at each step takes time and effort.
+Although this approach is useful if you need to showcase very complex products and features, taking screenshots at each step can still be time-consuming, especially for longer or frequently changing flows.

 Feature #2: Demo suggestions